refaktor/rye/code-of-repo-conduct.md

 ## Q&A

-How can I create commits / PR-s / merge them so that Github homepage feed is as informative as possible?
+How can I create commits / PR-s / merge them so that Github homepage feed and release notes are as informative as possible?

 ...